RemoteCTO/remote-ok-ruby/README.md

 ### Client Config

 The client has a number of configurable options set during instantiation.
+Multiple options may be provided.

 #### `user_agent`